 My talk went well and during the day many people came to discuss various things with me.

-My presentation can be found on Google Docs.
+My presentation can be found on Google Drive.

 As for my participation in the rest of the conference, well, I don’t speak Italian, so……